 DOGS WITH LARYNGEAL PARALYSIS

-The Small Animal General Surgery Service is conducting a study to evaluate EMG and stimulation responsiveness in dogs with laryngeal paralysis.
+The Small Animal General Surgery Service is conducting a study to determine if a laryngeal pacemaker can adequately stimulate the muscles of the larynx in dogs with idiopathic laryngeal paralysis as a potentially new form of treatment.

 Learn more about clinical studies in these areas of expertise: